A Brownian particle in a microscopic periodic potential: Introduction

-In fact, there is another critical feature of an ergodic nature that make the contributions~(\ref{MomentumIncrement}) to $D_{t}$ even smaller when $|P_{t_{n-1} }|\gg 1$.
-There is an ergodicity on the spatial torus relating to the fact that when the momentum is high, then the particle revolves quickly around the torus, and its location at the time of the next collision is close to uniform.
-This idea can be used to show that the mean for $\int_{ t_{n-1} }^{t_{n } }dr\,\frac{dV}{dx}(X_{r})$ is $\mathit{O}(|P_{t_{n-1} }|^{-2})$ when given the information known up to time $t_{n-2}$.
-In other words, besides the increments~(\ref{MomentumIncrement}) just being small when $|P_{t_{n-1}}|\gg 1$, $D_{t}$ is also behaving like a martingale since the increments are close to having mean zero and being uncorrelated.
+In fact there is another critical feature of an ergodic nature that makes the contributions~(\ref{MomentumIncrement}) to $D_{t}$ even smaller when $|P_{t_{n-1} }|\gg 1$.
+There is an ergodicity on the spatial torus relating to the fact that when the momentum is high, then the particle revolves quickly around the torus, and its location at the time of the next collision is close to uniform over $\mathbb{T}$.
+This idea can be used to show that the mean for $\int_{ t_{n-1} }^{t_{n } }dr\frac{dV}{dx}(X_{r})$ is $\mathit{O}(|P_{t_{n-1} }|^{-2})$ when given the information known up to time $t_{n-2}$.
+In other words, besides the increments~(\ref{MomentumIncrement}) just being small when $|P_{t_{n-1}}|\gg 1$, $D_{t}$ is also behaving like a martingale since the increments are close to being uncorrelated with mean zero.
 Thus, there is a central limit theorem-like cancellation among the terms.
-This motivates that the contribution to $D_{\frac{t}{\lambda}}$ from time intervals where $|P_{r}|\propto \lambda^{-\frac{1}{2}}$ is $\mathit{o}(\lambda^{-\frac{1}{2}})$, since for fixed small $\epsilon>0$
+This motivates that the contribution to $D_{\frac{t}{\lambda}}$ from time intervals where $|P_{r}|\propto \lambda^{-\frac{1}{2}}$ is $\mathit{o}(\lambda^{-\frac{1}{2}})$ since, for fixed small $\epsilon>0$,